 - The 1000 has 5MB of internal Flash memory to use for your favourite sounds.

-- Layering is more advanced - 4 samples per layer and those samples do NOT need to be assinged to another pad (unlike the XL)
+- Layering is more advanced and generally more flexible – 4 samples per layer and those samples do NOT need to be assigned to another pad (unlike the XL)

-- Unfortunately, program params on a layered pad apply to the whole pad - you can't assign unique attack or filter to each layer.
+- That said, unfortunately, program params on a layered pad apply to the whole pad – you can’t assign unique attack or filter to each layer.

-- Effects now include compression, eq and bit grunging.
+- Effects are built in and now include compression, eq and bit grunging.

 - Memory upgrade is easy due to dedicated memory entry plate on the base of the unit.
 Will take standard laptop memory.